evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40/_index.md

 ## Performance

-The BMW i5 eDrive40 has a maximum power of 250KW (340hp).
-The total torque is 795nm.
+The BMW i5 eDrive40 has a maximum power of 250 KW (340 hp/335 bhp).
+The total torque is 795 nm (587 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6 seconds.
 The top speed is 230 km/h.

 ## Battery, range, and charging